COURSE OVERVIEW

 ICMP Music School Logo

-Successful completion of the BA (Hons) Digital Marketing course leads to the award of Bachelor of Arts degree by The Institute of Contemporary Music Performance.
+Successful completion of the BA (Hons) Music Marketing course leads to the award of Bachelor of Arts degree by The Institute of Contemporary Music Performance.*

 UCAS CODES